Afar Pastoralists Development Association

 - Primary health leading up to referral maternity emergency hospital of 35 beds in Mille

 About the Afar Pastoralist Development Association

-Australian nurse Valerie Browning first went to Ethiopia in 1973.
-In 1989 she married Ismael Ali Gordo, an Afar leader, and since then has been living with and serving the Afar people.
+Australian nurse Valerie first went to Ethiopia in 1973.
+In 1989 she married Ismael Ali Gordo, an Afar leader, and since then have been living with and serving the Afar people.
 In 1993 she and Ismael joined with other leaders to form the Afar Pastoralist Development Association (ADPA), which continues to be run by and for the Afar people.